Antily15503/Minuo/content/Central Bays.md

 >
 > **IA-National Code:** KCB

 The **Constitutional Union of the Central Bays** ([[Baylic]]: Cozantitucalion valo un Centralia Bayes), often known as the "Kingdom of the Central Bays", "Bayfolk Kingdom", or simply "Central Bays" is the Kingdom that spans most of the [[Baylands]].
-It is often considered the remaining kingdom of the once powerful [[Empire of Kaision]], and as such, is most often times called Kaision, or "Kaision Kingdom".
+It is often considered the remaining kingdom of the once powerful [[Empire of Kaision]], and as such, is sometimes called Kaision, or "Kaision Kingdom".
 The country's 21 independent provinces ([[Baylic]]: provincae) is home to around 93 million citizens, all jointly ruled under King **Flervion IV of Antimonius**, as well as the Chamber of the Sentae

 The Bayfolk Kingdom's capital and largest city is **[[Thessanoi]]**, located and spans a large region of the [[Isioni Dalmania Province]].
 It's main financial center is [[Aqualamino]], located in the [[Aquamentian Province]].